n7tae/tcd/README.md

 This is the only transcoder that will work with the [URF reflector](https://github.com/n7tae/urfd).

 This software is loosely based on LX3JL's **ambed**, but is easily different enough to be considered an entirely original work.
-Here are some major differences:
+Here are some major differences with ambed:

-- tcd mixes both hardware-based and software-based vocoders, providing a bridge between the closed source vocoders used in DStar, DMR and YSF and open-source vocoders used in M17.
+- tcd uses both hardware-based and software-based vocoders, providing a bridge between the closed source vocoders used in DStar, DMR and YSF and open-source vocoders used in M17.
 - **UNIX Sockets** are used to communicate between the reflector and this transcoder.
 This greatly simplifies the code and *significantly* improves transcoding performance.
 - AMBE vocoders are dedicated to an assigned reflector channel.
 This prevents overloading when processing multiple voice streams and provides the best possible performance for the reflector's clients.